2025-26 Political Science Internship Info sessions

 What kind of placements will there be?

-• Placements will range from city agencies (like parks departments) in municipalities in the GTA, community- based organizations serving different demographics (youth, newcomers, etc.), with more being added at this time.
+Placements will range from city agencies (like parks departments) in municipalities in the GTA, to MP offices to community-based organizations serving different demographics (youth, newcomers, etc.), with more being added each year.

 I have an idea for a placement, can I use that?